-In my previous post I mentioned that Sam may have talked a lot of rubbish over that day, something I am sure he is the only one to disagree with me on.
-In reply to this statement he decided to write about his own experience of the MdS.
-What follows is possible the best piece of writing I have ever read, and you can see why a week in the Sahara with ‘El Presidente’ was one of the best and most entertaining weeks of my life.
+In my previous post, I mentioned that Sam may have talked a lot of rubbish over that day, something I am sure he is the only one to disagree with me on.
+In reply to this statement, he decided to write about his own experience of the MdS.
+What follows is possibly the best piece of writing I have ever read, and you can see why a week in the Sahara with ‘El Presidente’ was one of the best and most entertaining weeks of my life.

 My sister-in-law Hollie is an athlete.
 She is fit, healthy, positive and wholesome.
 She is also a blogger, and uses words like “awesome” to describe Marathons that ordinarily I would call a “prick of a thing”.
 That I somehow ended up doing an ultra marathon across the Sahara with her is a phenomenon that warrants explanation.
 Similarly, I think it’s important that I include the perspective of the Marathon des Sables from somebody that is not a salad-eating masochist.

-Nonetheless I took the bull by the horns, and the next morning I put on my running gear and went straight to the computer where I Googled the Marathon des Sables.
-I was inundated with thousands of suggestions about what shoes to buy, food to take and types of backpack to carry everything in.
+Nonetheless, I took the bull by the horns, and the next morning I put on my running gear and went straight to the computer where I Googled the Marathon des Sables.
+I was inundated with thousands of suggestions about what shoes to buy, food to take and types of backpacks to carry everything in.
 I read these thoroughly and then decided to buy some red shoes, as they are the generally fastest.
 I also ordered some skin-tight running gear that the people in the pictures seemed to wear.
-Opting for a “medium”, I subsequently discovered afterwards that a “medium” in the world of long distance running is the equivalent size of an anorexic gluten-free Ethiopian hobbit in the 80’s.
+Opting for a “medium”, I subsequently discovered afterwards that a "medium” in the world of long distance running is the equivalent size of an anorexic gluten-free Ethiopian hobbit in the ’80s.
 Nonetheless, I squeezed into what amounted to a teenage girls crop top, put on my red shoes, had a final drag of my cigarette and started jogging.
-The first 300m were not unpleasant.
-The middle 600m was incredibly boring and the last 100m were just plain exhausting.
+The first 300m was not unpleasant.
+The middle 600m was incredibly, and the last 100m was just plain exhausting.
 I stopped for another smoke break to contemplate how my training could be improved and decided to go back to Google.

 Taking the ‘If you can't beat ‘em, stay away from ‘em’ approach, I retained this spirit of non-compliance with these running nerds all the way to the desert.

 Now there are many books written about the desert.
-Many people (including the thousand or so lunatics who were just about to voluntarily run across it) wax lyrical about the splendor and majesty of the dunes.
+Many people (including the thousand or so lunatics who were just about to run across it voluntarily) wax lyrical about the splendour and majesty of the dunes.
 I beg to differ.
 It’s a barren wasteland.
-In fact it’s so grim, that in the millions of years of evolution, nothing has decided to try to live there.
+In fact, it’s so grim, that in the millions of years of evolution, nothing has decided to try to live there.
 Apart from scorpions.
-And that was presumably because, like ultra marathon runners, no one liked them.
+And that was presumably because, like ultramarathon runners, no one liked them.